-Members asked if the timing of the decision of the rebalancing agreed by the committee and ensuing transactions listed in paragraph 16 of the report had helped.
+Members asked if the timing of the decision to rebalance agreed by the committee and ensuing transactions listed in paragraph 16 of the report had been beneficial.

-The representative AON explained that recent developments in the gilt and fixed income markets had made them more attractive to investors in corporate bonds and depending on the date of the investment the real yields had been attractive, though they had since fallen back to levels before the mini budget.
-Fixed income as a class had become more attractive recently as yields had risen.
-It was a good time to invest in them.
+The representative from AON explained that recent developments in the gilt and corporate fixed income markets had made them more attractive to investors in corporate bonds and, depending on the date of the investment, the real yields had become more attractive, though they had since fallen back to levels before the mini budget.
+Fixed income as an asset class had become more attractive as yields had risen and so it had been a good time to invest in them.

-A member asked for clarification on the fall in the value of assets and the mitigating transactions as detailed in paragraph 14 of the report.
+A member asked for clarification on the fall in the value of assets and the impact of currency hedging as detailed in paragraph 14 of the report.

 An officer explained that the fund hedges 50 percent of its exposure to certain non-sterling currencies.
-The total value of currencies hedged was about 200 million.
-At the end of September due to the timing of the settlements, coming right in the middle of the turmoil, following the abortive mini budget from the former Chancellor, the amounts that the Council had to settle increased by 50 percent within a week to almost 20 million.
-In consultation with AON, it was agreed that money should be withdrawn from gains made from equities held in those currencies to settle the claim in October 2022.
+The total value of currencies hedged was about £200 million.
+At the end of September, due to the timing of the settlements coming right in the middle of the turmoil following the abortive mini budget from the former Chancellor, the amounts that the Council had to settle by way of collateral increased by 50 percent within a week to almost £20 million.
+In consultation with AON, it was agreed that money should be withdrawn from gains made from equities held in those currencies to settle the demand for increased collateral in October 2022.

-A member commented that the funding level at 116 percent was a temporary improvement from liabilities and asked if any further changes to the funding level was anticipated.
+A member commented that the funding level at 116% was an improvement due to the value of the liabilities falling and asked as to what further change in the funding level was anticipated.

-The representative from Hyman Robertson explained that the investments were in risky markets and as a result, funding levels may go down but there were no guarantees.
-The funding levels had not changed in the last 30-40 days and had remained at 1 16-120 percent.
-Funding levels would be monitored in the long term and kept above 100 for a long time.
+The representative from Hymans Robertson explained that the investments were in markets which could be volatile and as a result, funding levels may go up or down and there were no guarantees.
+The funding levels had not changed in the last 30-40 days and had remained at 116-120 percent.
+Funding levels would continue to be monitored.

-A member questioned if the Council's liabilities had been affected by the reduced interest rate.
+A member questioned if the Council's liabilities had been affected by the increased interest rate